tls-md/tls-md/TLS/Concepts/SWEAT.md

 BODY JUICE ISSUED FROM the BODY WHEN it is HOT, OR WHEN IT USES MUCH STRENGTH.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The current word for sweat is hàn 汗.
+1. The current word for sweat is hàn [[汗]].
-2. Cí 泚 is a rare word for sweat, probably a dialect word, which happens to be used by Mencius.
+2. Cí [[泚]] is a rare word for sweat, probably a dialect word, which happens to be used by Mencius.
 ## Modern Chinese Criteria
 汗
 津